 The shows in the Winton's Rainbow Gardens were held at noon and in the evening, an hour and a half long each, featuring a mixture of figure skating and classic cabaret entertainment.
 The music was provided by The Rainbow Room Orchestra and skaters included Norval Baptie, Gladys Lamb and Lora Jean Carlisle.
 In 1918, A.A.
 Hill wrote of Baptie and Lamb's performance at the Winton: "The ease and grace with which they perform seemingly impossible feats on skates, is both startling and enjoyable to the audience."
 An unusual addition to this particular hotel show was World Champion speed skater Bobby McLean, who demonstrated speed skating in this small boxing ring of a rink.
 I can't imagine what that would have looked like.

 Although short lived, the hotel's skating shows were one of the first to gain a real following but daily shows twice a day, it wasn't long before the novelty wore off.
-Today, the hotel where skating and Chef Boiardi took center stage is a senior citizen apartment building called Carter Manor and the ice shows that once dazzled audiences are sadly largely forgotten.
+The Winton's maître d', Ralph Hitz, went on to manage the Hotel New Yorker, host to some of the most popular hotel ice shows in the thirties and forties.
+Today, the Winton Hotel - where skating and Chef Boiardi took center stage - is a senior citizen apartment building called Carter Manor and the ice shows that once dazzled audiences are sadly largely forgotten.